gmnyaki/laravel-paid-membership-app/README.md

 ## Overview
 This project demonstrates how to implement Stripe Payment Intents API to handle payment flows.
 It tracks a payment from creation through checkout, and triggers additional authentication steps when required.
 In addition, it uses the Model-View-Controller (MVC) pattern using PHP and Laravel.

-In this project, I have created a simple application that allows users to create and account, login and make a one-time membership payment via Stripe.
+In this project, I have created a simple application that allows users to register for an account, login and make a one-time membership payment via Stripe.
 The user information is stored in a MySQL database, and Laravel's Eloquent ORM is used to interact with the database.

 ## Requirements